 Seat availability is determined by the number of undergraduate BS/MS students who matriculate successfully into the professional program.
-If seats are available, students may apply into the Professional Phase of the PA Program as graduate students into the two-year master's (M.S.P.A.S.) degree program when the application process is published as opened to all graduate students.
+If seats are available, students may apply into the Professional Phase of the PA Program as graduate students into the two-year master's (M.S.P.A.S.) degree program when the application process is published as opened to all graduate students on the PA Program's website.